nystudio107/craft-retour/docs/docs/Using.md

 This is useful if your website is a SPA, and Craft is running "headless", but you still want to give your content authors a way to deal with 404s.

-You must as least pass in the URI you want metadata for:
+You must at least pass in the URI you want metadata for:

 ```graphql
 {